Thursday, January 1, 2026

 Linux port

-The company I work for decided to port part of our application to Linux.
+The company who employs me has decided to port parts of our application to Linux.
 At a first shot we will use WSL and Visual Studio but issues are not over:

 • WSL keeps sometimes its old configuration and source files.
 It seems that when the source files are read only they are read only on the target WSL system as well.
 If you edit a file afterwards the update of this file will fail so one won't see their changes.
 Either make the source files not read only beforehand or clean all files and directories on the WSL host and then start fresh again.
-Alternatively add the write right to the files on Linux through chmod.
+Alternatively make the source files writable on Linux through chmod.

 • MSVC is pushing security enhanced versions of the CRT through its code analyzer.
 According to cppreference these functions are standardized albeit as extension (i.e. Annex K of C11).
 Unfortunately glibc has not implemented them; partially because some dubious reasoning.
 The API isn't perfect and there are pre-exisiting bounds checking crt but still it's standardized and some people (we) use them.
 So one ends up writing Windows and Linux specific code even in a layer which supposed to be platform independent.